Balathandayuthapani Temple

 The Arulmigu Balathandayuthapani Temple, also known as the Waterfall Hilltop Temple, is a Hindu temple within George Town in the Malaysian state of Penang.
 Dedicated to Lord Murugan, the hilltop temple, with its seven-storey 21.6 m-tall gopuram (main tower), has been touted as the largest Lord Murugan temple outside India.
-It is sited comparatively higher above ground than Batu Caves, with devotees having to climb over 500 steps to access the place of worship.
+It is sited comparatively higher above ground than Batu Caves, with devotees having to climb 513 steps to access the place of worship.

 The temple is also a major focal point for the Hindu festival of Thaipusam in Malaysia.
 Devotees would customarily embark on a pilgrimage from Lorong Kulit to the temple with offerings of milk pots, or while carrying the Vel Kavadis, considered the highest form of offering to Lord Murugan.

 History

 The grand consecration ceremony (Kumbabishegam) of the newly completed Arulmigu Balathandayuthapani temple was held on 29 June 2012.
 Built at a cost of 10 million ringgit, this temple is said to be the largest Murugan temple outside India.